 4) Rinse to wash away soap.
 To finish, dry and polish aluminium with a flannel cloth.

-While you can use commercial cleaners like hydrofluoric acid or bleach to clean your aluminium, they can cause corrosion and discolouration over time.
+While you can use commercial cleaners like hydrofluoric acid or bleach to clean your aluminum surface, they can cause corrosion and discolouration over time.
 Natural ingredients aren’t as harsh and will produce desirable results all the same.

 How to Clean Aluminium – Appliances, Bathroom Fixtures and Refrigerators